 The spirit is RUM.
 About is yet another insertion marker, as we write the letters of RUM about the rest of the letters: really too many of these clues work the same way.
 Last part of is a marker saying that only the last few letters of the word clued by joint are needed.
 A joint could be a reEFER; if you do something to an END you do it to a purpose

+NB: (1) Here the part inserted is made up of several separate parts of the word play.
 (2) "Last parts" are very often the whole clued word except for one letter.
 A fair clue will use enough of the clued word that it is identifiable from the used parts; I think this example is nearing the margins of what's allowed.

 Polling official cut short Union, admitting "draw" (10) REFERENDUM

 Polling is the definition.
 Official is REFEREe, cut short by omitting the last letter (so better than the other clue).
 The union here is the NUM, the National Union of Mineworkers so important in the early 1980s.
 And draw is D (as used in a table of sporting results), admitted to NUM.